 - exposed ports

-These checks are defined as Gates that contain Triggers that perform specific checks and emit match results and these define the things that the engine can automatically evaluate and return a decision about.
+These checks are defined as Gates that contain Triggers that perform specific checks and emit match results and these define the things that the system can automatically evaluate and return a decision about.

 For a full listing of gate, triggers, and their parameters see: Anchore Policy Checks

-These policies can applied globally or customized for specific images or categories of applications.
+These policies can be applied globally or customized for specific images or categories of applications.

-A policy can return one of two results:
+A policy evaluation can return one of two results: